swizzin/docs.swizzin.ltd/docs/guides/advanced-setup.md

   * Same options are available as are for the [env file](#env-file).

 ## Env file
-::: warning
+:::warning
 Please note that none of the values that you set here are checked for validity or comaptibility.
-Setting wrong values here could break your system.
+Please test your env file thoroughly before deployment.
 :::

 You can use a file with recorded variables for `setup.sh` to use, instead of using the CLI arguments/variables.
 Please [see the `--env` option in the chapter above](#--env).